Know about Banyan Nation, the Indian startup shortlisted for WEF's Circular Economy Awards

-The firm recycles plastic by removing the ink, coatings, contaminants and replacing it with environment-friendly components to provide virgin-like plastic products.
+The firm recycles plastic by removing the ink, coatings, and contaminants to provide near-virgin quality compounds that brands use to make mainstream products and packaging.

 Banyan Nation, an Indian startup, is the first Indian firm to be shortlisted for the fourth edition of the World Economic Forum's (WEF) Circular Economy Awards this year.

-The concept of a circular economy revolves around the norm of 'make, use and dispose'.
-For instance, in the case of plastic usage, the norm would call for using the plastic for as much time as possible, and then to extract any usable content and regenerate products with it before discarding the plastic.
+The concept of a circular economy revolves diametrically opposite to the traditional linear economy which is based on 'make, use and dispose'.
+Circular economy, when applied to plastic- calls for using it for as much time as possible, and then to extract any usable content and regenerate products with it before discarding the plastic.

 The WEF works in collaboration with Accenture and identifies young entrepreneurs and firms which are taking an effort to switch their economy to practice the norms of circular economics by providing the required material to the society as a whole.

-Banyan Nation recycles plastic by removing the ink, coatings, contaminants and replacing it with environment-friendly components to provide virgin-like plastic products.
+Banyan Nation recycles plastic by removing the ink, coatings, and contaminants to provide near-virgin quality compounds that brands use to make mainstream products and packaging.

 Virgin plastic is what we have been using before the concept of recycled plastic came about.
-This type of plastic is durable but it carries toxins which end up harming the environment.
+Although virgin plastic is durable, some of its variants like PVC or electronic components with flame retardants are known to have carcinogens which can be harmful to the environment.

-Several established firms such as Tata Motors and L'Oreal have identified the usefulness of the Banyan's business model and working with it for various use cases.
+Several established firms such as Tata Motors and L'Oreal have identified the usefulness of Banyan Nation's business model and working with it for various use cases.

 Tata Motors provides Banyan its discarded bumpers.
 "We are taking all those bumpers and we convert it to high-performance compounds which Tata Motors uses to make bumpers," explains Banyan Nation Chief Operating Officer (COO) Raj Madangopal in an interview with Moneycontrol.